dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ### The Map index operator is nullable

-This isn't really change, but more a thing to know.
+This isn't really a change, but more a thing to know.
 The index `[]` operator on the Map class returns `null` if the key isn't present.
 This implies that the return type of that operator must be nullable: `V?` instead of `V`.